drseg/swift-fsm/README.md

 ### Performance

-SwiftFSM uses a Dictionary to store the state transition table, and each time `handleEvent()` is called, it performs a single O(1) operation to find the correct transition.
-Though O(1) is ideal from a performance point of view, a O(1) lookup is still significantly slower than a nested switch case statement, and SwiftFSM is approximately 2-3x slower per transition.
+Swift FSM uses a Dictionary to store the state transition table, and each time `handleEvent()` is called, it performs a single O(1) operation to find the correct transition.
+Though O(1) is ideal from a performance point of view, a O(1) lookup is still significantly slower than a nested switch case statement, and Swift FSM is approximately 2-3x slower per transition.

 ## Expanded Syntax

-SwiftFSM matches the syntax possibilities offered by SMC, however it also introduces some new possibilities of its own.
+Swift FSM matches the syntax possibilities offered by SMC, however it also introduces some new possibilities of its own.
 None of this additional syntax is required, and is provided for convenience.

 ### Rationale

 Though the turnstile is a pleasing example, it is also conveniently simple.
 Given that all computer programs are in essence FSMs, there is no limit to the degree of complexity an FSM table might reach.
-At some point on the complexity scale, SMC and SwiftFSM basic syntax would become so lengthy as to be unusable.
+At some point on the complexity scale, SMC and Swift FSM basic syntax would become so lengthy as to be unusable.

 ### Example